 Last Updated: June 2017.

-Richmond Public Library provides access to the internet, public computer stations, and other electronic devices in keeping with its missions to:
+Richmond Public Library (the “Library”) provides access to the internet, public computer stations, and other electronic devices to:

 from UNESCO Public Library Manifesto

-However, as the Internet is an unregulated, worldwide environment, RPL takes no responsibility for the content or quality of information.
-Users should be aware that the Internet is not a secure medium and that third parties may be able to obtain information about users’ activities.
+As the Internet is an unregulated, worldwide environment, the Library takes no responsibility for the content or quality of information.
+Customers should be aware that the Internet is not a secure medium and that third parties may be able to obtain information about customers’ activities.

-RPL does not manage or filter the content of the information accessed on the internet on its public workstations or Wi-Fi network, with the exception of designated children’s workstations.
-This policy is in keeping with RPL’s long-standing tradition of providing a safe and welcoming environment for children where they may find materials that are both age-appropriate and of interest to them.
-However, RPL assumes no responsibility for the accuracy and effectiveness of any installed filter.
-Unfiltered internet access will continue to be provided in other areas of the Library, and RPL will not limit children’s access to these stations.
+The Library does not manage or filter the content of the information accessed on the internet on its public workstations or Wi-Fi network, with the exception of designated children’s workstations.
+This policy is in keeping with the Library’s long-standing tradition of providing a safe and welcoming environment for children where they may find materials that are both age-appropriate and of interest to them.
+However, the Library assumes no responsibility for the accuracy and effectiveness of any installed filter.
+Unfiltered internet access will continue to be provided in other areas of the Library, and the Library will not limit children’s access to these stations.
 Parents and guardians are reminded that the restriction of a child’s use of a Library computer, including internet and wireless access, is their responsibility.

-RPL provides access to the internet, computers, and other electronic devices because of their overwhelming value to the community.
-Safe, effective use of the Internet is best achieved when the Library and Library members co-operate in providing a learning environment that is safe and comfortable for all.
-Both the Library and Internet/Technology users have responsibilities in this regard.
+The Library provides access to the internet, computers, and other electronic devices because of their overwhelming value to the community.
+Safe, effective use of the Internet is best achieved when the Library and customers co-operate in providing a learning environment that is safe and comfortable for all.
+Both the Library and internet/technology customers have responsibilities in this regard.

 The Library will: